How PE Firms Are Approaching Investments during covid-19 Pandemic

 companies survive, then these private cash buyers will be big drivers of whatever happens next.

-For fund managers in the investment cycle, there is a significant opportunity to capitalise on the market instability and lower valuations.
-The negotiation, documentation and electronic due diligence of investments can and should continue to the extent possible.
-We expect substantial movement in pricing and terms even as deals are being finalised so fund managers should be alert and quick to respond.
+For fund managers in the investment cycle, there is a significant opportunity to capitalize on the market instability and lower valuations.
+The negotiation, documentation, and electronic due diligence of investments can and should continue to the extent possible.
+We expect substantial movement in pricing and terms even as deals are being finalized so fund managers should be alert and quick to respond.

-What private equity is looking at right now is underlying assets in resilient sectors that either have no, or limited exposure to coronavirus such as technology, business services and software.
-There will be a premium for stability over growth in the months ahead.
+What private equity is looking at right now is underlying assets in resilient sectors that either have no or limited exposure to coronaviruses such as technology, business services, and software.
+There will be a premium for stability overgrowth in the months ahead.
 It will be some time yet before the bargain hunters are searching for opportunities in manufacturing industries with complex international supply chains.
 Even investors with bags of cash can only focus on acquisitions they can take a calculated gamble on.
 And even if they are prepared to stretch, the credit investors they depend on won’t accept uncertainty.
 They will only finance resilient assets in the first phase of any stabilization and recovery.

 The implications of Covid-19 are changing with each passing week and fund managers need to be nimble and seize opportunities as they present themselves.
 Those that are best prepared and quickest to act decisively to protect the interests of their investors and portfolio companies will be the ones that emerge strongest from this crisis.